 This bridge, canal, singel, however you wish to call it gives a unique perspective on the city, and is connected to great spots such as BAR and Biergarten.
 De Luchtsingel was designed by ZUS, and connects the Schieblock building to a (former train) station Hofplein/Hofbogen).

 The project was the idea of a Rotterdam local that got attention through a competition organized by the municipality!
-It truly is a project with such a local character, don’t forget to check out the engraved names of locals in the wooden panels when you’re visiting!
+It truly is a project with a local character.
+Don’t forget to check out the engraved names of locals in the wooden panels when you’re visiting!

 We have our own version of the New York “High Line” here.
 It’s not an abandoned railway and not as lush with greens, but a wooden air bridge or canal (as that’s what “singel” means) — Rénia Sastrowidjojo